Ali & Nino

 Pauli, Herta E. (“Bertha” is wrong).
 “Letter to the Editor about Authorship of Ali and Nino,” in New York Times Book Review (August 8,1971), p.
 27.

-On June 27, 1971, The New York Times published an article entitled: “The Last Word: Who Wrote ‘Ali and Nino’?” which follows the claims Yusif Kahraman and Mustafa Türkekul of Washington D.C.
-That’s another story to be told somewhere else.
-In short: The two exiled Azerbaijanis read the novel, recognised names, streets, palaces, historical events, but had no clue who the author “Kurban Said” might possibly have been.
-They simply added one and one together and claimed the author only could have been Yusif Vezir Çemenzeminli.
-That’s how this unfortunate theory was born.
-After they’d written to Random House, the editors there informed the New York Times and Walter Clemons wrote the above mentioned article, following Kahraman’s and Türkekul’s theory.
+On June 27, 1971, The New York Times published an article entitled: “The Last Word: Who Wrote ‘Ali and Nino’?” which follows the claims of Yusif Kahraman and Mustafa Türkekul, both of Washington D.C.
+That’s another story to be told elsewhere.
+But in short: When the two exiled Azerbaijanis read the novel, they recognized names, streets, palaces, historical events, but had no clue who the author “Kurban Said” was.
+They simply added one and one together and their result was “3”.
+They combined their half-knowledge about Yusif Vezir Chemenzeminli’s life and compared it with the novel’s plot.

 To the Editor: